hamid-karimi/cat-app/README.md

-# Cat App
+# Cat App 🐈

-A simple web application to display and search for cat images.
-Built using React, React Redux, Redux Toolkit, Typescript, and Styled-components.
-The application allows users to search for cat images by breed, view image details, and save their favorite images.
+This is a web application that displays cat images randomly and based on categories, utilizing the CAT API.
+It's built using React, React Redux, Redux Toolkit, Typescript, Styled-components, Axios, and React Router.

 ## Getting Started